sahilmanekia/winebot/README.md

 # winebot
 a content and collaborative filtering bot for recommendations and pairings in an easy conversational style

-run fork and download files to a project folder
+run fork and download files to a project folder.

+move data_

 ## 1 Open a cmd or anaconda terminal and then start the actions server with
 python -m rasa_core_sdk.endpoint --actions actions